bendtherules/bendtherules.github.com/posts/function-name-binding.md

 > Having read some parts of the specification, I strongly believe now that - Some parts of Javascript which feel confusing for developers, are like that, because the specification *literally* has special cases for them.
 > A lot of the explanations we read are too dumbed down and hide what is happening internally.
 So, as users we only have a fuzzy, hand-waving understanding of things - instead of proper concrete documentation.

-# Function name and name binding ??
+# Function.name and name binding

 Let's start with two related but different concepts -